HolismHolding/Infra/setup/development_environment.md

         - Use [snake-casing](https://en.wikipedia.org/wiki/Snake_case) for naming
     - Give that folder full permission so that all applications would work without bothering your development with `sudo` stuff:
     `sudo chmod -R 777 /nefcanto`
+    - Add environment variable for each **x_projects_root**
+        - Give write access to `/etc/profile` file.
+        - Open it in an editor
+        - At the end add the environment variables
+            - export nefcanto_projects_root=/nefcanto
+            - export x_projects_root=/x
+            - export y_projects_root=/y
+        - Save, and readonly again
+        - Restart

 <hr />